 Because the farm is an active and dynamic place the activities scheduled may change or become more awesome.
-We like to have the flexibility to engage your group in special events such as sheep shearing, honey harvesting, horse shoeing, apple pressing, goat milking, etc. when they happen.
+We like to have the flexibility to engage your group in special farm activities when they happen.

 What to Bring

-Hayloft - this is where your group will be sleeping unless you choose to set up camp in the orchard.
+This is where your group will be sleeping unless you choose to set up camp in the orchard.
 The hayloft is divided into the out-of-bounds hay storage area, and the straw pile.
-There is a washroom with composting toilet, and a bouldering wall next to the straw pile.
+There is a bouldering wall next to the straw pile.
 Please keep your voices to a library level.

-Cob Oven Shelter - The food preparation area.
-Home to the cob ovens, root cellar, sinks, and propane stove.
+The food preparation area.
+Home to the pizza oven, root cellar, sinks, and propane stove.

-Toilets - there are 3 toilets on the property: 1 beautiful new toilet by the compost pile, a toilet next to the office, and a composting toilet in the hayloft.
-There are 8 sinks scattered around the farm for hand washing.
+There are 2 toilets you can use on the property: 1 beautiful new toilet by the compost pile, a toilet next to the office, and a composting toilet in the hayloft.
+There are several sinks scattered around the farm for hand washing.